What Happened to Quiznos Subs?

-All of a sudden, the Schaden realized that by upcharging the goods that AFD sold, they could make way more money by supplying franchisees with goods than from earning royalties.
+All of a sudden, the Schadens realized that by upcharging the goods that AFD sold, they could make way more money by supplying franchisees with goods than by earning royalties.

-The hefty profits they were making were able to fuel even more growth, and Quiznos was able to hit 2,000 locations by 2003.
+The hefty profits they made were able to fuel even more growth, and Quiznos was able to hit 2,000 locations by 2003.

 The Beginning of the Quiznos Collapse

-Franchisees were being mandated via national promotions to offer low prices, but they had to pay above-market prices on their food and paper goods.
+Franchisees were being mandated via national promotions to offer low prices, but they had to pay above-market prices for their food and paper goods.